AdobeDocs/experience-manager-cloud-manager.en/help/requirements/users-and-roles.md

 Many features in [!UICONTROL Cloud Manager] require specific permissions to use.
 For example, only certain users are allowed to set the key performance indicators (KPIs) for a program.
 These permissions are logically grouped into roles.

-[!UICONTROL Cloud Manager] currently defines four roles for users which govern the availability of specific features:
+[!UICONTROL Cloud Manager] currently defines four roles for users, which govern the availability of specific features:

 * Business Owner
 * Program Manager